 - 1. Where appropriate a non-verbal signal to the child to rectify their behaviour - 2.
 Where appropriate a verbal warning to the child to rectify their behaviour - 3.
-Reminder of rule and pupil's name moved to amber.
-The pupil can however be moved back up to green if the behaviour improves
+Reminder of rule and pupil's name moved to amber, pupil can be moved back to green if the behaviour improves - 4.
+Pupil's name moved to red if behaviour persists.
+Time out/ and or playtime detention and record of incident. - 5.
+If behaviour persists; - a.
+Pupil is sent to parallel class for time out - b.
+Pupil is sent to Assistant Vice Principal/Phase Leader - c.
+Pupil is sent to Vice Principal - d.
+Pupil is sent to Principal - e.
+Parents/Carers informed